Autodesk Administrators | Subscription Plans | User Licensing Authorization

 You'll receive in-product messages throughout the 30 days indicating how many more days you can remain offline.
 In the final three days, a different message displays when you start the software.
 This is a warning that you have less than three days left to connect to the Internet or the product will stop working.

-You can install the software included in your subscription with single-user access on up to three devices, but can only have one active session running at a time.
-More than one active, concurrent session on different devices is not compliant and is considered a violation of our Terms of use (US Site).
+You can have only one active session running at a time.
+More than one active, concurrent session running on different devices is not compliant and is considered a violation of our Terms of use.

 Named user licensing relies on Autodesk’s identity and licensing services to provide users access to their software.
-We are committed to limiting customer impacts from service interruption or performance by maintaining high availability (US site).
+We are committed to limiting customer impacts from service interruption or performance by maintaining high availability.

 What happens if I can't reach the identity service due to an Autodesk technical issue?